QuentinRa/blog.quentinra.dev/programming/web/android/viewmodel/index.md

 }
 ```

 ⚠️ The viewModel above **won't be shared** between other fragments or the activity.
-If a fragment A change a value inside the ViewModel, the fragment B will still have the old value. ⚠️
+If a fragment "A" change a value inside the ViewModel, the fragment "B" will still have the old value. ⚠️

 To fix this, use a ViewModel owned by the Activity.